chikuzen/CombMask/vapoursynth/readme.rst

 mask - mask clip.

-planes - same as Minimum.
+planes - same as CombMask.

-note that base, alt and mask must be the same format/resolution.
+note: base, alt and mask must be the same format/resolution.

 Examples:
 ---------